AppDaemon/appdaemon/docs/APPGUIDE.rst

 To get around this, a function called ``get_plugin_api()`` is provided to instantiate API objects to handle multiple plugins, as a distinct objects, not part of the APPs inheritance.
 Once the new API object is obtained, you can make plugin specific API calls on it directly, as well as call ``listen_state()`` on it to listen for state changes specific to that plugin.

 In this case, it is cleaner to not have the App inherit from one or the other specific APIs, and for this reason, the ADBase class is provided to create an app without any specific plugin API.
-The app will also use ``get_ad_api()`` to get access to the AppDaemon api for the various scheduler calls. ``get_ad_api()`` requires the import of ``adapi``.
+The app will also use ``get_ad_api()`` to get access to the AppDaemon api for the various scheduler calls.

 As an example, this App is built using ADBase, and uses ``get_plugin_api()`` to access both HASS and MQTT, as well as ``get_ad_api()`` to access the AppDaemon base functions.

 .. code:: python

     import adbase as ad
-    import adapi as adapi

     class GetAPI(ad.ADBase):